h3d-haivq/nvidia-driver-kubernetes-yaml/README.md

 ```
 Label the node you want:
 There's two kind of key-value pair you need to assign to the node:
-   - `server-type=render` to mark the node as a GPU compatible
+   - `server-type=render` to mark the node as a GPU compatible. (required)
    - `driver-type=container` if you want to install driver in a container.
+If not, skip this label.

 Assign the label by this command
 ```bash
 kubectl label nodes <your-node-name> <your-key>=<your-value>